-Tuesday morning in the arboretum the juncos are busy collecting food off the ground occasionally chasing each other into the bushes.
-The firs and larches are filled with their calls alongside chestnut-backed chickadees, a brown creeper, stellar jay, song sparrow and a nuthatch.
-I can’t tell you if it was a red-breasted or a white-breasted nuthatch because I’m just learning the songs and I haven’t spotted the bird to see.
+Tuesday morning in the arboretum and the juncos are busy collecting food off the ground and chasing eachother into the bushes.
+The firs and larches are filled with their calls alongside Chestnut-backed chickadees, a Brown Creeper, Stellar Jay, Song Sparrow and a nuthatch.

-The wind picks up and it’s cold like it came in off a snowy mountain slope and just thinking about being in the mountains makes me so happy I feel like it’s ok if this moody nap in the grass is the last thing I accomplish.
-It reminds me of my back-up retirement plan which is to wander off into the woods just before senility sets in.
-It probably won’t come to that but the option gives me an unexpected peace when I start fretting about the future.
+The wind picks up and it’s cold like it’s come off a snowy mountain slope.
+Just thinking about being in the mountains brings me so much happiness I feel like it’s ok if this moody nap in the grass is the only thing I accomplish, ever.

-I sit down in the Beech grove to draw.
-There are not as many bird songs here so I sit and listen to the sound of Beech nuts falling into the cover of dried leaves on the ground—some of them opened like woody stars—and the sound of the green leaves above fluttering against each other in the late summer wind.
-It is a song that holds all the love of the cold mountains, the preciousness of life and another mystery I cannot decipher.
+Eventually I get up and walk to the beech grove to draw.
+There I am surrounded by the sound of beech nuts falling into the cover of dried leaves on the ground—some of them opened like woody stars.
+The green leaves above flutter against each other in the late summer wind like a soundtrack to the joy of cold, distant mountains pulled along by subtle harmonies of the dark realities that makes this life so precious.

-I draw one tree, it’s a slender thing with just a few major branches all growing upwards.
+I draw one tree; it’s a slender thing with just a few major branches all growing upwards.
 A young girl walks through the grove with her grandma, “What does the tree say?” the girl asks.
 Grandma doesn’t have an answer to this lofty question until the girl points out the tree has a tag on it.
 “American Beech” Grandma says and they walk on.
-My pencil feels strangely heavy and I realize my quandary has just as simple an answer.
+My pencil feels strangely heavy and answers my quandary.
 I have a nature to follow, a song that happens on its own when the wind comes through.
-Someone else can make a tag labeling the kind of human I end up being.
+Someone else can make a tag labeling the kind of human I am.